waywardgeek/not_rune/README.md

 the data structures in Rune, have a look at the DataDraw, which is also being used to write the rune compiler.

 The "core syntax" of Rune will look lot a like Lisp.
-For example, to define a factorial function:
+See core/README.md for more information about the core syntax.
+As an example, we can define a factorial function like this:

     (func uint fact(uint n) (
         (if (= n 1)
             (return 1))
         (return (* n fact(- n 1)))))

-Don't worry, because this ancient 1960's Lisp-like syntax is not what you will use to write programs.
-That's because Rune will have a built-in LALR(1) parser which is used to translate much nicer looking code into its core Lisp-like syntax.
-For example, you would normally write a factorial function like this:
+This Lisp-like syntax is not what you will use to write programs.
+That's because Rune has a built-in LALR(1) parser which is used to translate much nicer looking code into its core Lisp-like syntax.
+For example, you would normally write the factorial function above like this:

     func fact(n) {
         if n == 1 {